nt4f04uNd/pwsh-download-songs/README.md

 **-noPlaylist** - whether to download only the song/video, if the URL refers to a song/video and a playlist.
 Defaults to `$false`.
 See youtube-dl --no-playlist. param.

-**--saveThumbs** - whether to erase the song thumb image files after the download process.
+**-saveThumbs** - whether to erase the song thumb image files after the download process.
 Defaults to `$false`.

-**--seeFormats** - if true, the the songs/videos won't be downloaded, but the command will output the available formats.
+**-seeFormats** - if true, the the songs/videos won't be downloaded, but the command will output the available formats.
 Defaults to `$false`.

 ### **Examples**